croth2305/domain_aware_via_sngp_for_e2e_ad/README.md

  ```
 python calibration.py
 ```
-After running the script you should get multiple csv-files in the ```DS/calibration``` folder and additional plots.
+After running the script you should get multiple csv-files in the ```DS/calibration``` folder. :heart_eyes:

+#### PLOT LOSSES :point_right: Visualization
+You can use the notebook ```code/plot_losses.ipynb``` to process and visualize the data collected during training and evaluation.
+The scripts in this notebook were created during the research and might need to be updated to changed paths or data formats.
+Hope they still help! :innocent:

 ## Acknowledgments
 SNGP Paper: https://arxiv.org/abs/2205.00403